brunokoga/Montevideo/ultimateEquipment_dir/gear/alchemicalTools.md

 **Price** 15 gp; **Weight** 1 lb.

 This dye (available in several colors) creates an obvious stain wherever it is splashed.
-Washing has no effect for the first 72 hours (though magic can erase it), but it fades completely after 2 weeks.
+Washing has no effect for the first 72 hours (though magic can erase it, but it fades completely after 2 weeks.
 You can throw it as a splash weapon.

 Mending Paste

 **Price** 25 gp; **Weight** 1/2 lb.

 You can use this smelly, silvery paste to temporarily repair metal objects.
 It is sold in a sealed flask and reacts with air, turning solid in 1d6+4 minutes.
-You must make an appropriate DC 20 [Craft](skills/craft#_craft) check to repair a metal item with the broken condition; success means the object loses the broken condition but gains the fragile condition (see page 22).
+You must make an appropriate DC 20 [Craft](skill_dir/craft#_craft) check to repair a metal item with the broken condition; success means the object loses the broken condition but gains the fragile condition (see page 22).
 Increase the DC by +5 if the broken object is a magic item or by +5 if it is a firearm (add both modifiers if the item is a magical firearm).
 If the check fails, the mending paste is consumed but you may try again with another flask or conventional repair methods.

 Nushadir

 **Price** 10 gp; **Weight** 1 lb.

 This reagent is often stored in the form of small, salty pellets in a dry container, though it can also be mixed with a flask of water and carried that way.
 Nushadir neutralizes acid; a vial of pellets or a flask of nushadir-water is enough to render a cubic foot of acid safe to touch in 1 minute, though this is usually too slow to prevent damage from a thrown vial of acid or the contents of a large monster's gullet.
-Nushadir vapors are slightly irritating to the eyes, nose, and mouth, causing nausea for 1d4 rounds after close exposure (Fortitude DC 10 negates).
+Nushadir vapors are slightly irritating to the eyes, nose, and mouth, causing nausea for 1d4 rounds after close exposure (Fortitude DC 10 negates.

 Rusting Powder

 **Price** 60 gp; **Weight** —

 This flaky brown powder derived from rust monster fluids causes iron and similar metals to corrode and fall apart.
-If you apply a dose of rusting powder to a metal lock or trap as part of using the [Disable Device](skills/disableDevice#_disable-device) skill, you gain a +5 alchemical bonus to open the lock or disable the trap, but there is a 75% chance that the mechanism is destroyed and cannot be used afterward.
+If you apply a dose of rusting powder to a metal lock or trap as part of using the [Disable Device](skill_dir/disableDevice#_disable-device) skill, you gain a +5 alchemical bonus to open the lock or disable the trap, but there is a 75% chance that the mechanism is destroyed and cannot be used afterward.
 If the check fails, the mechanism is destroyed.
 A destroyed lock cannot be unlocked (but still counts as locked for the purpose opening the locked object).
 A destroyed trap mechanism immediately triggers the trap.
-If you fail the DC by 5 or more, the powder also lands on an object in your square (including possibly your armor or weapon), dealing 5 hit points of damage to the object.
+If you fail the DC by 5 or more, the powder also lands on an object in your square (including possibly your armor or weapon, dealing 5 hit points of damage to the object.

 Rusting powder is sold in a paper tube; you apply it by tearing the ends off the tube and blowing the flakes into the target device.
 Rusting powder does not affect gold, silver, copper, bronze, brass, or mithral, but easily affects iron, steel, and adamantine.